onefact/talks.onefact.org/slides.md

 - **🔍 Research** - usually need to use algorithms like HyperBand and use fully-sharded data parallel models for best performance.
 Supported in Ray and SkyPilot, work-in-progress for Lightning.
 - **🔥 Time Horizon** - behavior change is hard.
 Your future self will thank you but need to learn by experience when to use a shortcut / abstraction versus when to use the details.
 For me, I need to see the details almost always (not assembly/CUDA regularly though!)

+# Incentives

+"Writing a training loop is not that hard; why use a library?"

+* Amazon Web Services, Google Cloud Platform, Microsoft Azure - all competing for mindshare
+* If you reduce your cognitive load, you give up mindshare in exchange for "efficiency".
+* It is up to you to decide when this trade-off is worth it.
+* For me, it rarely is: libraries move fast, and I need to understand the details to be able to debug and optimize.

 <br>
 <br>